Ellen Browning Scripps: Philanthropy

-Although Scripps garnered much public attention from her philanthropic projects, she avoided publicizing her gifts and drawing attention to herself, since "publicity is distasteful to Miss Scripps."
+Although Scripps garnered much public attention from her philanthropic projects, she avoided publicizing her gifts and drawing attention to herself, since "publicity is distasteful to Miss Scripps.

 Death

-Ellen Browning Scripps died in her La Jolla home on August 3, 1932, a few weeks before her ninety-sixth birthday.
+Ellen Browning Scripps died in her La Jolla home on August 3, 1932, at age 95.
 Shortly thereafter, the leading newspaper trade journal Editor & Publisher praised her contributions to American journalism: "Many women have contributed, directly and indirectly, to the development of the American press, but none more influentially and beneficently than Ellen Browning Scripps."
 The New York Times, meanwhile, recognized her as "one of the pioneers in modern American journalism."
 Her obituary described her as a woman who had perfected "the art of living" as well as the art of giving.

 Legacy

-Scripps was nominated and inducted into the Women's Hall of Fame in 2007 hosted by the Women's Museum of California; Commission on the Status of Women; University of California, San Diego Women's Center; and San Diego State University Women's Studies.
+Scripps was nominated and inducted into the San Diego Women's Hall of Fame in 2007, hosted by the Women's Museum of California, Commission on the Status of Women, University of California, San Diego Women's Center, and San Diego State University Women's Studies.

-From the 1920s, Scripps was the major benefactor of the San Diego Natural History Museum, financing its building and education programs.
-In 1933, the Scripps estate donated over 1,000 watercolor paintings of California wildflowers by A. R. Valentien to the San Diego Natural History Museum.
-Over 2500 books of her library's book collection were donated to the Claremont Colleges, where they can now be accessed from the Claremont Colleges Library and Denison Library.

 The following are institutions Scripps helped to establish or fund: